 Next, adjust the position of the clamp up or down to set the height of the riving knife.
 You can also rotate the clamp forward or backward so that the arc on the front edge of the riving knife is concentric with the blade.
 When the riving knife is correctly positioned, tighten the two vertical positioning bolts just enough to hold the clamp in position and reinstall the table insert.
-Check to make sure the tip of the riving knife is level with the insert.
-Repeat the adjustment if necessary.
-Once the vertical alignment of the riving knife is correct, fully tighten the two vertical positioning bolts.
+Check to make sure the tip of the riving knife is correct, fully tighten the two vertical alignment of the riving knife is correct, fully tighten the two vertical positioning bolts.